idea-statica/ideastatica-public/python/rcsclient/README.md

-# Python client id IDEA StatiCa RCS API
+# Python client of IDEA StatiCa RCS API

 the example __project1-calc-example.py__ shows how to open an RCS project [Project1.IdeaRcs](projects/Project1.IdeaRcs), calculate it, import a new reinforced cross-section from a NAF template and recalculate the rcs project